tantk/unocard/README.md

 * Javascript is very messy

 * Page was seperated in the beginning because we wanted a seperated project, one for a full jave ee server, other is a html5 application.
 But to make things simpler, and save the trouble of adding in CORS filter, we just make everything into a single project.
+* Websocket does not work on aws deployment